Fifth Grade

 Technology

-Fifth graders are introduced to basic web design functions and animation, and significantly increase their skills in Scratch programming.
+Fifth graders are introduced to basic web design functions, animation, and significantly advanced skills in Scratch programming.
 Students are also introduced to text-based programming with applications and games covering JavaScript and Python.
 Instruction surrounding digital citizenship is greatly increased during fourth and fifth grades as students explore the responsible use of media, online communication, media literacy, cyber-bullying, and digital footprints.
-Instruction based on digital arts, document formatting, and effective and appropriate online research are also built upon during the fifth grade year.
+Instruction based on digital arts, document formatting, and effective and appropriate online research is also built upon during the fifth-grade year.
+Using Tinkercad, fifth graders explore the design process to create and print a 3-D object to solve a problem.
+They become accomplished at designing and programming a robot using Lego Mindstorms.

 Theme Studies, Social Studies, History